Today is the 100th birthday of Golden Age comic book artist Lily Renée, who was born on May 12, 1921.

 “There was somebody named Jane Turner, a very well-known fashion illustrator, who liked the way I moved, so she asked me to model for her at home in a lovely townhouse.
 The clothes were sent from the department store, and I was dressed in all these elegant dresses while she would draw me.
 Then I would go home in my old, outmoded clothes, and that was weird.”

 Renée’s mother saw an advertisement in the newspaper from comic book publisher Fiction House looking for artists.
 Renée had no knowledge of or interest in comic books, but she applied for the position in order to help her family.
-It was low-paying, unglamorous work, and Renée was uncomfortable working along the mostly male staff of Fiction House, many of whom would make crude comments to her, but she stuck with it out of necessity.
+It was low-paying, unglamorous work, and Renée was uncomfortable working alongside the mostly male staff of Fiction House, many of whom would make crude comments to her, but she stuck with it out of necessity.

 Despite the fact that Renée understandably saw comic book illustration as a means to an end, a way to pay the bills and put food on the table, she nevertheless produced exceptional, beautiful work during her short career in the field.
 Her pages were also distinctive for the highly unusual layouts and panel shapes she utilized.